NREL/HPC/docs/Documentation/Systems/Kestrel/kestrel_release_notes.md

 ## October 8, 2024

 1. Slurm was upgraded from 23.11.7 to 23.11.10.
+1. The load order of default bash profile data was changed on login nodes such that app-related environment variables load last.
 1. PrgEnv-gnu/8.5.0 is now loaded by default when you login to Kestrel instead of PrgEnv-cray.
 1. The `module restore` command shouldn't be used.
 It will load broken modules.